JuliaDynamics/DrWatson.jl/docs/src/real_world.md

 In case that I can't store the results of `dict_list` in memory, I have to change my approach and load them from disk.
 This is easy with the function [`tmpsave`](@ref).

-Instead of using Julia to run all jobs from one process with `map, pmap` one can use Julia to submit many jobs.
+Instead of using Julia to run all jobs from one process with `map/pmap` one can use Julia to submit many jobs to a cluster que.
 For our example above, the Julia program that does this would look like this:

 ```julia
 dicts = dict_list(general_args)